jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 - Shellcheck - static shell script code analysis https://www.shellcheck.net
-- The "Unofficial Bash strict mode" blog post by Aaron Maxwell introduced on a concept similar to 'use strict'
+- The "Unofficial Bash Strict Mode" blog post by Aaron Maxwell.
+Warning: The post contains a few serious errors, such as failing to quote "$@".
+The "use strict" concept originated in the 1990s with the [Perl] programming language.
-  (warning: the blog contains few serious errors, like not quoting `"$@"`).
-This concept was first introduced in 1990s in the [Perl] programming language and later adopted by others, like
+  It was later adopted by others, including [JavaScript strict mode],
-  [Javascript strict mode],
+  [C# strict mode], the
-  [[C# struct mode],
+  [Haskell -XStrict extension], the
-  [Haskell -Xstrict extension], Nodejs library [react strict mode],
+  [React Strict Mode] library for
-  [Powershell scrict mode], etc.
+  Node.js, and [PowerShell strict mode].

 <!-- links -->